Adnuntius/documentation/api-guide/targeting-object.md

 # Targeting object

-Since the targeting object is quite massive it will be broken down to its own sectoion.
-This will be used while doing a [forecast](http://docs.adnuntius.com/api/forecasting/forecasts) or to define targets for [line items](http://docs.adnuntius.com/api/advertising/line-item) or [creatives](http://docs.adnuntius.com/api/advertising/creatives).
+The targeting object is provided as part of the API call when creating [line items](http://docs.adnuntius.com/api/advertising/line-item) and [creatives](http://docs.adnuntius.com/api/advertising/creatives).
+The basic structure of this object is shown below:

 ```text